RinMinase/anidb-be/README.md

 2. Navigate to the project foler then run `docker-compose up -d`

+3. Run the migrations when necessary, then install the dependencies also when necessary
+    ```
+    php artisan migrate
+    composer install
+    ```

-3. Fire up your browser and go to `localhost`.
+4. Fire up your browser and go to `localhost`.

     **Note:** If you are using `Docker Toolbox` instead of `Docker`, go to `192.168.99.100` instead.